KDE/digikam-doc/export_tools/local_export.rst

 The **Export to Local Storage** dialog is divided into two main sections:

-- **Left Panel:** Displays a list of files selected for export.
+- **Left Panel**: Displays a list of files selected for export.
 By default, the tool includes the currently selected items from the icon-view.
 Use the **+** button to add more items to the list.

-- **Right Panel:** Configure the export settings, including the target location and file behavior.
+- **Right Panel**: Configure the export settings, including the target location and file behavior.

 Target Location
 ---------------

 - Use the **Target location** text field to specify the destination folder for your files.

 - Click the **Browse** button to open a file selection dialog and navigate to your desired directory.

 .. figure:: images/export_local_path_selector.webp
-    :alt:
+    :alt: Export to Local Storage Path Selector Dialog
     :align: center

-    The Export to Local Storage Path Selector Dialog Under Linux.
+    The Export to Local Storage Path Selector Dialog under Linux.

 Target File Behavior
 --------------------